-Bylaws of the Framingham Democratic Town Committee- March 19, 2017
+Bylaws of the Framingham Democratic Town Committee- June 24, 2018

 ARTICLE 1: PURPOSE

-political activities, the aim of which is to strengthen and further the cause of sound government.
+The Committee shall encourage Democratic Party voters and newly–registered voters, through a program of education and information, to join the Democratic Party political activities, the aim of which is to strengthen and further the cause of sound government.

 The Committee shall call on all Democratic Party voters and invite unenrolled voters to vote in the Democratic Party primaries.

 The Committee shall examine and evaluate, as a public service, issues and questions that affect our community, through equitable discussion and public debate.

 ARTICLE 2: MEMBERSHIP